alexvadill23/ODE_HO/README.md

 # ODE_HO

-Solving the harmonic oscillator equation using PINNs: comparison with standard neural networks and exploration of inverse problems.
+Solving the harmonic oscillator equation using **PINNs**: comparison with standard neural networks and exploration of inverse problems.

 This repository contains the code developed to solve a second-order ordinary differential equation (ODE) using **Physics-Informed Neural Networks (PINNs)**.
 It includes comparisons with standard neural networks using different datasets, as well as an example of an inverse problem.